sylv/apollo/README.md

 # apollo

-Apollo is a tool to organise your media library.
-It's intended to be a faster, more reliable alternative to [FileBot](https://filebot.net).
-Using the undocumented IMDb search API, we can do fast title searches and get accurate results without having to guess at the title name or depend on slower APIs.
+A tool to organise your media library fastly, using the undocumented IMDb search APi for extremely fast lookups regardless of location without having to download an entire database of media.
+In most circumstances, this is faster and more reliable than [FileBot](https://filebot.net/) with the drawback of not having nearly as many features.

 # installation

-_Apollo still has a lot of bugs to iron out.
+_there are still lots of bugs to iron out.
 Stick with the default symlinking behaviour and double-check that it moved everything.
 If you find a problem, please open an issue._

 Requires the current [Node.js](https://nodejs.org/en/) LTS